RafaelArutjunjan/InformationGeometry.jl/docs/src/confidence-regions.md

 Both finding as well as visualizing exact confidence regions for models depending on more than two parameters (i.e. ``\mathrm{dim} \, \mathcal{M} > 2``) is more challenging from a technical perspective.
-For such models, it is only possible to visualize three-dimensional slices of the parameter space at a time.
+For such models, it is clearly only possible to visualize three-dimensional slices of the parameter space at a time.
+The easiest way to achieve this is to intersect the confidence region with a family of 2D planes, in which the boundaries of the confidence region are computed using the 2D scheme.

-The easiest way to do this is to intersect the confidence region with a family of 2D planes, in which the boundaries of the The specific components of ``\theta`` to be visualized can be passed as a tuple to `ConfidenceRegion()` via the keyword argument `Dirs=(1,2,3)`.
+The specific components of ``\theta`` to be visualized can be passed as a tuple to `ConfidenceRegion()` via the keyword argument `Dirs=(1,2,3)`.
+Also, the keyword `N` can be used to (approximately) control the number of planes with which the confidence region of interest is intersected.

 ```@example 1
 DM3 = DataModel(DS, (x,θ)-> θ[1]^3 * x + exp(θ[1] + θ[2]) + θ[3] * sin(x))